 SRR candidates go through an arduous selection and training process.
 They are trained in various special forces techniques including resistance to interrogation, escape and evasion (SERE), close-quarters battle (CQB), and High-Altitude Low-Opening (HALO) and High-Altitude High-Opening (HAHO) parachuting.
 But where the SRR differs from the other units is in its members’ mastery of intelligence-gathering operations.

 Photography is a critical skill for all things surveillance, so candidates learn the basics skills right through to nighttime infrared photography.
 They also study how to conceal visual recording devices within their clothing.
 Candidates learn numerous methods of surveillance, including hiding in bushes, staying concealed on rooftops, covertly following a target on foot, and conducting surveillance from vehicles.
 Each operator develops the ability to covertly observe, follow, and communicate via radio.

 Operators also study how to install electronic eavesdropping devices (wiretaps) and covert cameras.
 They engage in planting tracking devices on vehicles, in weapons caches, and on individuals.
 They’re taught lock picking and key copying to facilitate breaking into houses and businesses so they can plant eavesdropping devices without being exposed.
 Special Reconnaissance operators also learn language skills best suited to their area of operations.

 Special Reconnaissance Regimental History

-Next we’ll take a look at the Special Boat Service, better know as the SBS.
+Next, we’ll take a look at the Special Boat Service, better known as the SBS.